Hendawyy/Final-Project-iti/README.md

 kubectl delete ns mongo node

 ```
-- To destroy all the instances you will need to go to the first pipeline job "TerraformPipeline" and build with parameters and choose to destroy
+- In order to destroy all the instances, navigate to the first pipeline job, "TerraformPipeline," and trigger it with parameters.
-- During the destruction, you'll need to delete the disks used by the databases from the Google Cloud Console.
-Go to Compute Engine, select Disks, and press Delete for all disks.
+- Choose the "destroy" action, and during the destruction process, remember to delete the disks used by the databases from the Google Cloud Console.
+- You can find these disks under Compute Engine, where you can select and delete them.

 ---- 🌟 ----